 Currently, the IRS continues to focus on certain activities related to Form 1120-F filing requirements, domestic manufacturing deduction, foreign earnings repatriation, repairs vs. capitalisation change in accounting method, research credit claims, transfer of intangibles/offshore cost sharing, WHTs, foreign tax credits, and certain sales of partnership interests and S corporation distributions.
 The IRS has also focused its enforcement efforts on the review of Section 965 (the transition tax provision added by P.L.
-115-97) issues to its enforcement focus as well as other new provisions added by P.L.
+115-97) issues, as well as other new provisions added by P.L.
 115-97 discussed above.
-Additionally, the IRS is focusing on examinations of partnerships pursuant to the new provisions in the Bi-Partisan Budget Act (BBA) of 2015 which introduced a new centralized partnership audit regime.
-The IRS will also be focusing on many CARES Act provisions during their review of the increased amount of refund claims filed by corporations based on the new legislation allowing extended periods for loss carrybacks due to the economic effects of the global pandemic.
+Additionally, the IRS is focusing on examinations of partnerships pursuant to the new provisions in the Bi-Partisan Budget Act (BBA) of 2015, which introduced a new centralised partnership audit regime.
+The IRS is also focusing on many CARES Act provisions during its review of the increased amount of refund claims filed by corporations based on the new legislation allowing extended periods for loss carrybacks due to the economic effects of the global pandemic.

 Treasury regulations require taxpayers to disclose transactions determined to be abusive or when the transaction is substantially similar to an abusive transaction.
 Current information on these transactions, known as listed and reportable transactions, is available from the IRS website (www.irs.gov).